spaelling/Blog/blogposts/2015-03-nordic-cloud-management-summit-2015.md

-Shamelessly exploiting my own personal blog to promote an event at work.
+﻿Shamelessly exploiting my own personal blog to promote an event at work.
 Want to know more about Azure?
 This is the event for you.
 [Sign up](http://lp.lumagate.com/cloud-os-summit-2015) before your neighbor.
-There will be free snacks!\
+There will be free snacks!
-\

 Leave a comment below if you do.
-That will get my boss off my back ;)\
+That will get my boss off my back ;)

-\
-For ease of reference:\
+For ease of reference:

 -   Sweden/Stockholm: March 24th
     -   Microsoft, Finlandsgatan 30, 164 74 Kista